nosajio/writing/how-to-navigate-projects-2018-05-07.md

 How do you test an idea?
 It's a good question that benefits from some creative thinking.
 The golden rule for validation seems to be to put an accurate representation of your idea in front of the users you think couldn't live without it, and observe carefully.

 My preferred method of validation is the method I used while making one of my web apps, [Ripcast](https://nosaj.io/r/ripcast-writeup).
 Ripcast lets you generate podcasts from YouTube videos.
-I had a hunch that there was a crossover of podcast listeners and audio only YouTube listeners whom would find it valuable.
+I had a hunch that there was a crossover of podcast listeners and consumers of lectures and talks whom would find it valuable.

 To test Ripcast I built a simple demo and then started trying to track down some target users.
 I introduced it on networks like Reddit, to friends via twitter and email, and asked for feedback if they liked it.
 The response I received back was pretty weak, but now and again somebody would love it.